Shamimreza82/Shamimreza82/README.md

 <h3 align="center">Full-Stack Web Developer Proficient in MERN Stack Development</h3>
 <br/>
-<p align="left">I'm a MERN Stack Specialist, seasoned in Full-Stack Development with over 4 successful projects under my belt.
+<p align="left">I'm Shamim Reza, a dedicated MERN Stack developer, seasoned in Full-Stack Development with over 4 successful projects under my belt.
 Ready to dive into new opportunities, I'm eager to showcase my skills and innovation on Github.
 Let's connect and explore how my creativity can drive your company's growth through dedicated responsibilities.</p>
 <hr/>